 My illusions also are based on real objects.
 The most common (and bothersome) illusion I have is to see flashing police car lights where a real car has a luggage or ski rack.
 This would combine with my paranoia to give me the urge to dive into the bushes when such cars would drive by.

-Risperdal (Risperidone) is effective for me at eliminating the hallucinations.
+My medication is effective for me at eliminating the hallucinations.
 I found it very helpful in bringing me back down to Earth during my graduate school manic episode, but it is expensive and I resented taking it at the time, so I stopped for a few months.
-I finally decided to go back on Risperdal and take it faithfully one night while dining in a restaurant with a friend, only to be bothered by flashing blue police car lights and billowing red flames out the window to my left.
+I finally decided to go back on the medication and take it faithfully one night while dining in a restaurant with a friend, only to be bothered by flashing blue police car lights and billowing red flames out the window to my left.
 Each time I turned to look, I would see only the headlights of cars driving up the street towards the restaurant.

 In many ways, I miss the visions.
 Not the squad car lights, but the many beautiful and inspiring things I saw.
 While living without visions is certainly more placid, it's not nearly so interesting.

 The psychologist who did my intake at Dominican Hospital in 1994 told me that in many more traditional cultures, the schizoaffective people are the shamans.
 If you wonder why there are no more miracles as in the Biblical days, it's because we lock our prophets up in mental hospitals.

 And my purpose?
 Very simple: my purpose is to unify Art and Science.
 In high school I had been active in the theater and the chorus, and also enjoyed literature and writing, but stopped all my artistic pursuits at Caltech because I had to study so hard.
 I felt the need to restore balance to my life, and I felt the need to bring that balance to Caltech itself, where I felt the lack of right-brain stimulation was damaging and depressing to both the students and the faculty.